mdn/content/files/en-us/web/html/element/input/text/index.md

 - "" (empty string) or no value
   - : Follow the element's default behavior for spell checking.
 This may be based upon a parent's `spellcheck` setting or other factors.

-An input field can have spell checking enabled if it doesn't have the {{anch("readonly")}} attribute set and is not disabled.
+An input field can have spell checking enabled if it doesn't have the [readonly](#readonly) attribute set and is not disabled.

 The value returned by reading `spellcheck` may not reflect the actual state of spell checking within a control, if the {{Glossary("user agent", "user agent's")}} preferences override the setting.